ricardo-ljr/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model, a tree of objects that provide an interface for programs to update the HTML/CSS

 2. What is an event?

+ Events are a specific action taken by the user, which will result in the event listener triggering an event.

 3. What is an event listener?

+ An event listener is a piece of program that awaits a user input, and once the input is in place, it acts.
+For example, when a window loads or a user clicks on something.

 4. Why would we convert a NodeList into an Array?

+Nodelist is only an array like object, it has limited methods - therefore, to fully utilize the array methods, the Nodelist can be converted into an array.

 5. What is a component?

+A componenet is a modular piece of code that can be reused within the same codebase.

 ### Git Set up